corona-warn-app/cwa-documentation/cwa-risk-assessment.md

 |Days until upload consent granted|1|2|3|4|5|6|7|
 |Generation date of the key|19th|18th|17th|16th|15th|14th|13th|

-Table 1: Transmission risk level for Anton’s 7 shared diagnosis keys, based on the interval from the day upload consent is granted (20th)
+Table 1: Transmission risk level for Anton's 7 shared diagnosis keys, based on the interval from the day upload consent is granted (20th)

 Aisha hesitates for a day and does not grant consent until the 21st of the month.
 Since she activated her CWA several weeks ago and has been running it in the background ever since, her temporary exposure keys from the latest 14 days are available to upload.